 You can add a

-# type: ignore comment to suppress a type validate warning or a missing import statement.
+# noqa comment to suppress a type validation warning or ignore a missing import statement.

-If you're using a package for which a stub analog is detected, the following message will be shown:
+If you're using a package for which a stub analog is detected, the following message appears:

-You can install the stub package, ignore this message and continue working with the currently installed package, or even disable the corresponding inspection in the project Settings/Preferences.
+You can install the stub package, ignore this message and continue working with the currently installed package, or disable this kind of inspection in the project Settings.

 To override the bundled Typeshed repository with your own version, follow these steps: